robert-marik/resistograph_meets_tomograph/docs/talk.md

 <div class="box-lim">

-- Limited by wave length and number of rays for reconstruction
+- Limited by long wave length and small number of rays for reconstruction
 - Cracks are reported as cavities

 </div>